AttneonCorp/needlelaunch/README.md

 **Configuring:**

 Before building needlelaunch, you will need to configure it.
 Enter the project dir (the one with this README in it) and copy examples/Config.hpp to the release/ folder.
-Then open release/Config.hpp and uncomment the lines depending or your needs
+Then open release/Config.hpp and uncomment the lines depending on your needs.

 **Compiling:**